Paris Arrondissements – Exploring The Heart Of The Neighborhoods

 The 14th Arrondissement – The South

-The Paris Catacombs The Paris Catacombs, located in the 14th Arrondissement
+Human skulls form a wall in the Paris Catacombs, located in the 14th Arrondissement The Paris Catacombs, located in the 14th Arrondissement

 140,000 Parisians can't be wrong about the attractions of this southern district.
 That's how many live, work, shop, and play in the 14th Arrondissement.
 Although this is another area not normally on travelers' list of places to visit in Paris, we find there's a lot to like about the 14th — including these twelve suggestions.